onlabsorg/olojs/docs/cli.md

 ### olojs render <path> [args...]
 Renders the document `./docrs/<path>` and prints it to the console.
-If you provide arguments (e.g. arg1=10, arg2=20, ...), they will be added to
+If you provide arguments (e.g. arg1=10, arg2=20, ...), they will be accessible
-the document namespace before rendering it.
+to inline expression as items of the `argns` namespace.

 ### olojs serve [port]
 Serve the current repository via HTTP.